lexie-liang/LiangJiayu.github.io/index.md

 ## Research Experience
-- <p>[2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English</strong><br>
+<p>[2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English</strong><br>
-  This ongoing project plans to recruit 120 college students (60 Mandarin speakers and 60 English speakers) to participate in the <a href="#melodicTraining2023">music training program</a> I have designed for the previous study.
-I will be in charge of the Mandarin speakers' experiments.</p>
+- This ongoing project plans to recruit 120 college students (60 Mandarin speakers and 60 English speakers) to participate in the <a href="#melodicTraining2023">music training program</a> I have designed for the previous study.
+- I will do the Mandarin speakers' experiments and be responsible for the later analysis and paper writing. </p>

 - <p id="melodicTraining2023">[2023-2024] <strong>Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults</strong> <br>
-  In this project, ...</p>
+  In this project, I conducted literature review and designed a melodic height identification training program and assessments for the training effect, based on JavaScript.
+I recruited 30 older adults (15 Korean, 15 Chinese) to participte in this project.
+After data collection, I performed analysis for production and perception data</p>